-Heather was born and raised in the Bay Area.
-She has been a practicing genetic counselor for over a decade, and is currently a Lead Genetic Counselor for Maternal Fetal Medicine at Sutter Health.
-Heather is passionate about providing the best possible care and service to every person, every time, through clear communication, kindness, and empathy.
-Professionally, Heather enjoys public speaking, leading amazing teams, and designing thoughtful visuals and handouts.
-Heather spends her personal time with her partner and their four children, and her hobbies include photography and puzzles.
+Heather graduated from the Brandeis Univeristy program in 2010 and has been in the clinical setting for the majority of her career.
+Her clinical practice has had a particular focus on perinatal health and education of patients and providers.
+Heather is passionate about providing the best possible service to every person every time through kindness, clear communication, and empathy.
+Professionally, Heather enjoys public speaking, leading dynamic teams, and designing thoughtful visuals and handouts.
+Heather spends her personal time with her partner and their four children.
+Her hobbies include photography and puzzles.

 The Northern California Coalition of Genetic Counselors Board of Directors consists of Officers and Board Members.
 Additionally, the NCCGC has non-elected Committee Chairs and Committee Members.
 Officers, Board Members, Committee Chairs and Committee Members will work to uphold and promote the NCCGC Vision and Mission, foster education, networking and community building for member genetic counselors in Northern California, represent the NCCGC at meetings, and assist with NCCGC publications.

-Preferred: 3-5 years of experience as a practicing genetic counselor.
+No prior leadership experience required; 3-5 years of experience as a practicing genetic counselor preferred but not required.

 Board members must reside in Northern California at the time of election.
 If they move out of the region during their term, they may remain in office for the duration of their term but not be re-elected.